techidaily/site-win-wonderful/source/_posts/unraveling-the-truth-about-https-does-it-always-guarantee-website-security.md

 ![New Chrome Secure Padlock](https://www.malwarefox.com/wp-content/uploads/2019/01/New-Chrome-Secure-Padlock.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/c1yHj02oP3w?si=mwi3FyP0p68gkBqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Malicious websites can easily get the SSL certificates and get the HTTPS to make them look like a genuine website.
 If you are accessing such a site, then you are just accessing it over a secured connection.
 That doesn’t mean the content on the website is safe.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MmTJlcwgyrQ?si=x3hba82M0tT57fj7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Should we Stop looking for HTTPS?

 ![](https://www.malwarefox.com/wp-content/uploads/2019/01/https-1.png)If HTTPS doesn’t guarantee the safe website, then should we stop bothering about it?
 NO, HTTPS is still great.
 It does what it is meant to do.
 It protects your confidential information like login credentials, banking details, and credit card information.
 If you are entering such information on an official website, then HTTPS is useful.
 It encrypts your details so that no one can read your information in the middle.
 So, you still need HTTPS.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LW6wNx3XAj8?si=VaIuFIIx8MM_RhUR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6X24fPKs6AE?si=YtQy-8zy7GifgfA7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 Just looking on HTTPS is not effective, you should make sure the whole URL is accurate.
 It will keep your information safe from the phishing websites.
 Cybercriminals could easily create a lookalike website that you access and steal your information.